genepi-freiburg/metaGWASmanager/README.md

 #### ***folders.config.sh*** file
-It includes details about essential pathways (script folder, cleaning directory, upload data, etc) and specific variables (phenotypes, ancestry and strata vectors, among others) needed for executing downstream scripts.
+It includes details about essential pathways (script folder, cleaning directory, upload data, etc.) and specific variables (phenotypes, ancestry and strata vectors, among others) needed for executing downstream scripts.
 CAs first should customize these fields and may also incorporate important settings to align with particular server requirements.
 The ***folders.config.sh*** file will be sourced throughout subsequent scripts, so no modification to other scripts are needed.

 After making the necessary settings to the *folders.config.sh* file, CA are ready to carry out the subsequent steps.

 A) ***01_combine_chromosomes.sh***.

-It checks if any files are  missing from the association-output folder ensuring the presence of the required columns using the **find-column-index.pl** script.
+It checks if any file is  missing from the association-output folder ensuring the presence of the required columns using the **find-column-index.pl** script.
 Subsequently, it merges all the chromosomes into a single compressed file for each trait and the corresponding tabix files are generated.

 Command line to run: